Mukulthakur17/Openface-Real-Time-Face-Recognition/README.md

 # Openface-Real-Time-Face-Recognition
 Free and open source face recognition with deep neural networks.
+This model is trained by using transfer learning with Inception V3 as the base model.

 OpenFace is a Python and Torch implementation of face recognition with deep neural networks and is based on the CVPR 2015 paper FaceNet: A Unified Embedding for Face Recognition and Clustering by Florian Schroff,